daniel-enqz/ruby-corners-100/confident_ruby/README.md

 I added some examples of the difference bewteen explicit and implict methods [here](https://github.com/daniel-enqz/ruby-corners-100/blob/master/confident_ruby/lib/built-in-methods.md).

+> The key to working productively in an object-oriented language is to make the type system and polymorphic method dispatch do your work for you.

 ## Working with protocols

 1.- Using our own built-in protocols.